Easy Sea Buckthorn Curd (No Added Sugar)

 • If using fresh sea buckthorn berries, rinse them thoroughly.
 Place the berries in a small saucepan over medium heat and cook until they soften and release their juice, about 5-7 minutes.
 Use a food processor or blender to puree the berries, then strain through a fine mesh sieve to remove the seeds and skins, leaving you with smooth sea buckthorn juice.
 If using frozen berries, thaw them first and then follow the same process.

-• Whisk together the sea buckthorn juice and lemon juice in a heatproof bowl until well until boiling.
+• Whisk together the sea buckthorn juice and lemon juice in a medium saucepan and bring it to a boil.

-• Meanwhile, whisk the eggs and monk fruit sweetener with erythritol or sugar together in a heatproof bowl set over a pan of gently steaming water.(double boiler method) Keep whisking until smooth.
+• Meanwhile, whisk the eggs and monk fruit sweetener with erythritol or sugar together in a heatproof bowl set over a pan of gently steaming water (using the double boiler method).
+Keep whisking until smooth.

-• Remove the sea buckthorn juice mixture from the heat.
-Slowly pour into the egg mixture while continuing to whisk to maintain a thick ribbon.
-Stir constantly with a wooden spoon or silicone spatula, ensuring the mixture thickens evenly.
+• Reduce the heat of the sea buckthorn juice mixture to low.
+Very slowly, pour the egg mixture into the egg mixture while continuing to whisk to maintain a thick ribbon.
+Stir constantly with a whisker, ensuring the mixture thickens evenly.
 The curd will gradually thicken as it cooks, taking about 8-10 minutes.
 It’s ready when it coats the back of the spoon and holds its shape when you draw a line through it with your finger.

 Add the Butter: